How to Download Files Safely from the Internet

 How to disable automatic downloads in Microsoft Edge

-Microsoft Edge also allows you to choose the downloads you want to open and prevent automatic downloads.
+Microsoft Edge also lets you choose the downloads you want to open and prevent automatic downloads.
 You can change your settings with these steps:

 1. In your Edge browser, click on the three horizontal dots in the top-right corner.